greay/gunpowder/readme.md

 ## Known Limitations :(

-- Can only have one spec file per project.
+- Can only have one spec file per scene.

 ## Contributions